superphy/kmer/README.md

 #### Some Common Errors:

 * File/filepath does not exist
-  * Update the filepaths in constants.py to point to the correct locations on your machine
+  * Update the filepaths in `kmerprediction/constants.py` to point to the correct locations on your machine
+  * You will have to rerun `python setup.py install` in order for the changes to take effect.
 * Import error stating that python can't find the module lmdb
   * run `pip install lmdb` with the conda environment activated.
 * Error like: